Chip Taylor: Train Wreck Records

 In 2007, Taylor launched his own independent label, Train Wreck Records.

 Personal life

 By Taylor's own accounts, from 1980 through 1995 he was very successful at, but unhappily addicted to, gambling professionally on blackjack in New Jersey casinos and on horse races.
 He then returned to music, starting by singing to his dying mother, Barbara Voight.
 Taylor has said that the gambling addiction was hard on both himself and his family.
 He has written that, after having an epiphany, he changed his attitude and created the "Church of the Train Wreck" self-help program for himself and others.

-As of 2019, Taylor continues to live in New York City.
+Taylor continues to live in New York City.
 He has been married to Joan Carole Frey since 1964, and they have children and grandchildren.
 (Joan and Chip were temporarily divorced for several years, starting in the 1990s.)

+Taylor is the younger brother of actor Jon Voight and geologist Barry Voight, and the paternal uncle of actress Angelina Jolie and former actor James Haven.